pelevesque-node/remove-offsets/README.md

 # remove-offsets

-Removes offsetted strings from an array.
+Removes and returns offsetted strings from an array.

 ## Node Repository